Trump, Moving to Show Strength, Aims for Monday Release

 Joe Biden’s campaign, meanwhile, said the Democratic presidential nominee again tested negative for coronavirus Sunday.
 The results come five days after Biden spent more than 90 minutes on the debate stage with Trump.
 Biden, who has taken a far more cautious approach to in-person events, had two negative tests on Friday.

-His doctors sidestepped questions on Sunday about exactly when Trump’s blood oxygen dropped — an episode they neglected to mention in multiple statements the day before — or whether lung scans showed any damage.
+His doctors sidestepped questions on Sunday about exactly when Trump’s blood oxygen dropped — episodes they neglected to mention in multiple statements the day before — or whether lung scans showed any damage.

 It was the second straight day of obfuscation from a White House already suffering from a credibility crisis.
 And it raised more doubts about whether the doctors treating the president were sharing accurate, timely information with the American public about the severity of his condition.